 - Resident Evil 2 was one of the first to pull this, with one disc for Leon S. Kennedy's side of the story and a second for Claire Redfield's.
 Players could play both sides of the story in either order, but got more areas to explore in the second run.
 Additionally, the way certain events transpire also changes depending on which character is chosen first.
 And once the second scenario is completed, it opens up yet another side story, where the player controls Hunk, a surviving member of the Umbrella Special Forces unit that attacked William Birkin.

 - The PlayStation 2 and Wii versions of Resident Evil 4 added the "Separate Ways" scenario, which depicts the events of the main story from Ada's perspective and even goes as far as to depict why certain locations and items were the way they were in the main story.
 Oddly enough, the only gap in the story that "Separate Ways" does not cover was the one between Ada's arrival at Sadler's Island and her meeting with Krauser (presumably since "Assignment: Ada" covered a similar ground).

 - Resident Evil 6 has three different stories that take place within the same timeframe as each other and intersect at various moments.
 After they're completed, Ada Wong's story is unlocked, which shows what she was doing behind the scenes.

-- Silent Hill 2: The "Born From a Wish" sub-scenario.
+- The Updated Re Release of Silent Hill 2 has Maria's "Born From a Wish" sub-scenario.

 Stealth Based Game